facebookexperimental/libunifex/doc/api_reference.md

 If any of the input senders complete with done or error then it will request any senders that have not yet completed to stop and the operation as a whole will complete with done or error.

+### `heap_allocate(Sender sender) -> Sender`

+Takes a Sender and produces a new Sender that will heap-allocate its operation state rather than embedding its operation state into the parent operation-state.

+This can be used to avoid bloating parent operation-state objects with a large child operation-state that might only be used part of the time.

+The allocator to be used can be customised by injecting an allocator using the `with_allocator()` algorithm.

 ### `with_query_value(Sender sender, CPO cpo, T value) -> Sender`